rp3547/TDSADH18/docs/yorkvillecouncil.md

 **&nbsp; Proceeds from the June 22 performance by the American
-Ballet Theater at the Metropo- litan Opera House will go to the Yorkville Youth Coun- cil.
+Ballet Theater at the Metropo
+litan Opera House will go
+to the Yorkville Youth Coun-
+cil.
 Tickets, at $30, $55 and